imathrock/CNNs-in-C/tasklist.md

     - Something like inference activation calls batchnorm inference
     - Uses normal forward propagate function for inference because there is no need for batches.

+Okay batchnorm did not work.
+I know that i am doing SGD only here so to improve the design I can just accumulate the batch and do the forward and backward prop and batchnormalize when necessary.

+Redesign and restart.